 The Food and Drink

 I was a little bit overwhelmed when I got to ordering my coffee.
 First of all, I’ve never been in a coffee shop like it; there’s a lot to take in.
 Then there’s the coffee menu.
-I mean talk about peak coffee!!
-I asked what I should try (they make everything from filter and cappuccino to a V60 and Clever Dripper from the brew bar 🤷🏻♀️) and was met with a description of lattés and flat whites.
+So many options.
+I asked what I should try: they make everything from filter and cappuccino to a V60 and Clever Dripper from the brew bar 🤷🏻♀️.
+I was met with a description of lattés and flat whites.
 Like I said, I was overwhelmed and some of us wear our expressions on our sleeves more than others.
 I opted for a flat white although I was really quite keen to try out a Chemex.
 What IS this?
 Anyone?

 The food menu looked great.
 They serve lots of tasty looking brunch options, grilled cheese sandwiches, sausage rolls, halloumi burgers, bagels and sour dough with vegan toppings, sharing boards, quiche, a great little kids menu, cakes and super colourful slabs of rocky road.